Qhronology: A Python package for studying quantum models of closed timelike curves: Introduction

-The primary purpose of Qhronology is to facilitate the study of quantum theories of time travel and quantum algorithms of quantum computing in both educational and research capacities.
+\enlargethispage{\baselineskip} The primary purpose of Qhronology is to facilitate the study of quantum theories of antichronological time travel and quantum algorithms of quantum computing in both educational and research capacities.
 As part of this, the project aims to make the expression of quantum states, gates, circuits, and models of CTCs near-limitlessly possible within a framework that is syntactically simple, informationally dense, mathematically powerful, extremely flexible, and easily extensible.
-Qhronology therefore provides a sufficiently complete and self-contained set of tools with the intention that using external packages and libraries to perform transformations on its quantum constructs should not be necessary (at least in most cases).
+Qhronology therefore provides a sufficiently complete and self-contained set of tools with the intention that needing to use external packages and libraries to perform transformations on its quantum constructs should not (usually) be necessary.
 Its underlying mathematical system accomplishes this using the standard $\Dimension$-dimensional matrix mechanics of discrete-variable quantum theory in a general $\Complexes^\Dimension$-representation.

-Qhronology is written entirely in the Python\footnote{\url{https://www.python.org/}} programming language.
+Qhronology is written entirely in the Python\footnote{\url{https://www.python.org}} programming language.
 Being high-level, dynamically type-checked, and interpreted (at least within the context of its CPython reference implementation), Python is well-suited for building an accessible framework that emphasizes interactivity and scriptability.
-Additionally, like any popular language, it has both an extensive standard library and a plethora of powerful packages available to it.
-Qhronology is built around features from two such packages: the canonical SymPy\footnote{\url{https://sympy.org}} \cite{meurer_sympy_2017} and NumPy\footnote{\url{https://numpy.org}} \cite{harris_array_2020} projects.
-In particular, the package greatly leverages the symbolic and linear algebra capabilities of the former, and so aims to have a deep compatibility with SymPy and its matrix objects.
-It is therefore hoped that users who possess experience with these projects find Qhronology's interface both familiar and intuitive.
+Additionally, like any popular language, it has both an extensive standard library and a plethora of powerful community packages available to it.
+Qhronology is built around features from two such packages: the eminent SymPy\footnote{\url{https://sympy.org}} \cite{meurer_sympy_2017} and NumPy\footnote{\url{https://numpy.org}} \cite{harris_array_2020} projects.
+In particular, the package greatly leverages the linear algebra capabilities of both of these, and so aims to have a deep compatibility with their respective matrix and array objects.
+It is therefore hoped that users who possess experience with these projects find Qhronology's interface to be both familiar and intuitive.